Dr. Mithila Jugulam

 Development of herbicide-tolerant crops is valuable for effective weed control and rotating herbicides.
 Specifically, one of the major challenges in grain sorghum production is a lack of POST emergence weed control options.
 HPPD-inhibitors offer an option to manage w a de spectrum of weeds.
-However these herbicides are not registered for us in grain sorghum.
+However, these herbicides are not registered for use in grain sorghum.
 We identified sources of tolerance to HPPD-inhibitors in sorghum germplasm collection.
-Our group also successfully transferred herbicide tolerant traits from weed species to crops using biotechnological approches.
+Our group also successfully transferred herbicide-tolerant traits from weed species to crops using biotechnological approaches.

 Teaching responsibilities include graduate and undergraduate courses in weed physiology.

 - AGRON/ENTOM/PLPTH 732: Introduction to Plant Resistance to Pests - inter-disciplinary graduate/undergraduate course

 - AGRON 600 (Topics): Crop and Weed Resistance to Herbicides-graduate/undergraduate course